MASH: Modeling Abstention via Selective Help-Seeking: : Modeling Abstention via Selective Help-seeking

 RL training to optimize Equation \ref{eq:proxy_objective} should, in theory, result in a model that selectively seeks help.
-However, in practice, we find that such training converges to sub-optimal policies -- either exhibiting degenerate strategies that always or never search, or failing to learn to use the search tool effectively.
+However, in practice, we find that such training converges to sub-optimal policies that either exhibit degenerate strategies that always or never search, or that fail to learn to use the search tool effectively.
 In our work, we propose a \textbf{lightweight and model-agnostic synthetic data generation and finetuning pipeline} that results in a substantially better initial policy for subsequent RL training.
 Our data generation pipeline is designed to encourage diversity in the number of searches in model trajectories.
-Crucially, it requires no information about model's parametric knowledge boundaries.
-In fact, we bake this in explicitly by generating the synthetic fine-tuning dataset using a completely different model with different knowledge boundaries.
+Crucially, it requires no information about models' parametric knowledge boundaries.

-\textbf{Synthetic data generation} Our overall algorithm is outlined in Algorithm~\ref{alg:warm_start}.
-For each input question $q$ in the training dataset, we randomly sample a target number of searches $l$ for the associated trajectory and perform constrained decoding with the synthetic data generator $G$ to satisfy this constraint.
-We sample to generate $l$ consecutive thinking and search steps (appended with retrieved documents from retriever $H(\cdot)$).
-We achieve this by forcibly appending a $<$think$>$ tag after the initial question and after retrieval outputs, and the $<$search$>$ tag after the end of thinking tag $<$/think$>$.
-We repeat this $l$ times.
-We sample multiple such trajectories per question, evaluate each and return a correct trajectory if one exists.
-Otherwise, we return the trajectory with the shortest answer.
+\textbf{Synthetic data generation} Our overall algorithm is a simple constrained decoding procedure.
+Let $G$ be the synthetic data generation model.
+For each input question $q$ in the warm-start training dataset, we first randomly sample a target number of searches $l \sim \{0, \ldots, l_{max}\}$ to perform, where $l_{max}$ is a hyperparameter controlling the maximum number of allowed searches.
+We then manually set the action tag (e.g., $<$think$>$, $<$search$>$ or $<$answer$>$) the model should output at the start of each turn given the target number of searches and let the model perform generation normally otherwise.
+We sample $N$ such trajectories per question, evaluate each and preferentially return a correct trajectory.
 Note that this constrained decoding process is only used during synthetic data generation.
+Refer to Algorithm ~\ref{alg:warm_start} in Appendix \ref{sec:app_warm_start} for more details.